Women in IT coaching and mentoring

 - Where am I going?

 You can read more about the coaching program format and content.

 Nominations and cost

-The program will take place in Canberra as well as in other cities (Sydney, Melbourne, Adelaide or Brisbane) depending on interest.
+The program will take place in Canberra as well as in other cities such as Sydney, Melbourne, Adelaide or Brisbane, depending on interest.
 Sessions outside Canberra will only run if there are 8 or more participants in that location.